-Should US service providers file for the voluntary SHAKEN exemption?
+Should service providers file voluntary SHAKEN exemption?

 The TRACED Act directed the FCC to allow voice service providers to file for a Voluntary STIR/SHAKEN Implementation Exemption in 2020.
 Should you do that?
 We cannot and would not offer legal advice, but we can share some information that might be useful as you ponder this situation.

 The TRACED Act STIR/SHAKEN mandate has an interesting two-part construction:

 - Section 4 instructs the Commission to require a provider of voice service to implement STIR/SHAKEN in their IP networks.

 - However, the Commission shall not take the action in step 1 if the Commission determines, not later than 12 months after the TRACED Act is enacted, that the provider has: